Master of Business Administration

 This course will examine the critical financial issues and decisions facing organizations.
 Students will gain exposure navigating and analyzing financial statements to better understand and position organizations, including the budgeting process.
 A particular focus will be placed on generating and managing cash flow.
 Identifying and attracting a variety of funding sources is also addressed.
 Lastly, an examination of the means by which organizations can enhance their value and the requisite financial mechanisms to do so is undertaken.

-Students experience the variations in business and industry sectors and cultural differences first-hand by visiting other global markets.
-Tours include a combination of business and corporate meetings with visits to historic sites and the unique communities of selected countries.
-Particular emphasis is given to identifying cultural differences in values, customs, attitudes and behaviors that impact the marketplace and organizational environments.
-Students are encouraged to explore and examine particular areas of business interest during the study tour and while completing course requirements.
-This course may be repeated as an elective with permission of MBA Program Chair.
+Students experience the variations in operations and industry sectors and cultural differences first-hand by visiting other global markets.
+Tours include a combination of industry meetings with visits to historic sites and the unique communities of selected countries.
+Particular emphasis is given to identifying cultural differences in values, customs, attitudes, and behaviors that impact the marketplace and organizational environments.
+Students are encouraged to explore and examine particular areas of interest during the study tour and while completing course requirements.
+This course may be repeated as an elective with permission of MBA program chair/director.
 Requires international travel.

-This course seeks to foster the practice of robust Christian leadership in business (and other organizational settings).
-The foundation for effectiveness in leadership is built on Christian character and virtue as well as understanding of leadership theory and research.
+This course seeks to foster the practice of robust Christian ethics in organizational settings, especially as it relates to decisions.
+The foundation for effectiveness in leadership is built on Christian character and virtue as well as understanding of a Christian worldview and how it relates to and differs from other ethical worldviews.
 The leader is prepared for ethical decision-making and for strength of character by which to execute those decisions.
-The course draws first from the Bible and then from philosophy, psychology, history, literature and current events for its principles, exemplars, and case studies.
+The course draws first from the Bible and then from philosophy, psychology, history, literature, and current events for its principles, exemplars, and case studies.

 Study and application of the current challenges confronting marketing organizations in today’s global marketing environment.
 Critical success factors essential to effective and efficient marketing efforts are developed through numerous industry applications.
 Individual, organizational, and industry factors that impact market-oriented planning, global market development, effective channels management, integrated marketing communications, and attention to competitive advantages are examined.
 Marketing leadership skills are emphasized, including intercultural communication, cultural sensitivity, acculturation, collaboration, and cultural synergy.
 The examination of competitive strategy, positioning, advantages, and opportunities are analyzed and discussed.